himsachdeva/Credit-Card-Fraud-Detection/README.md

 The approach can be briefly summarised in the following four steps:

 Data Understanding: Load the data and understand the features present in it.
 This would help choose the features that are needed for the final model.

 Exploratory data analytics (EDA): In this step, we perform univariate and bivariate analysis of the data, followed by feature transformations, if necessary.
 For the current data set, because Gaussian variables are used, there is no need to perform Z-scaling.
 However, if there is any skewness in the data, we try to mitigate it, as it might cause problems during the model building phase.

 Train/Test split: For validation, we used the k-fold cross-validation method with an appropriate k value so that the minority class is correctly represented in the test folds.

 Model building / hyperparameter tuning: In this final step, try different models and fine-tune their hyperparameters until we get the desired level of performance on the given data set.
 Also try and check if we can get a better model by various sampling techniques.

+Model evaluation

-Model evaluation: Models are evaluated using appropriate evaluation metrics.
+Models are evaluated using appropriate evaluation metrics.
 Note that since the data is imbalanced, it is more important to identify the fraudulent transactions accurately than the non-fraudulent ones.
 Choose an appropriate evaluation metric that reflects this business goal.